How do I get a pension?

 This is the bare minimum you need to win a pension:

-- The right strategy: Again, see #1 above.
-The best L&I attorneys can walk you through pros and cons of each potential strategy for moving your case forward to a pension.
+- The right strategy: the best L&I attorneys can walk you through the pros and cons of each potential strategy for moving your case forward to a pension.

 - Dedication and follow-through: acquiring a pension doesn’t happen overnight.
 It takes time.
 You’re going to need a great team, a little patience, and a lot of commitment to working through the process until it is complete and you start receiving your pension checks.

 How An L&I Attorney Can Help You With Your L&I Pension